Efficient Relation-aware Neighborhood Aggregation in Graph Neural Networks via Tensor Decomposition: Methods

 \subsubsection{1-b Training}

 We are motivated by the fact that in KGs, two entities with a relation are likely to be close to each other in feature space compared to entities to which they are not connected.
 This intuition is similar to that of SimCLR.
-Therefore, we use NT-Xent loss as follows:

-where $\tau$ is temperature, same as SimCLR, and $\pazocal{E}$ is the set of unique entities in each training batch.
+Therefore, we use NT-Xent loss as follows: in which $\tau$ is temperature, and $\pazocal{E}$ is the set of entities in each training batch.

 Contrary to 1-N training method, multiplication operations in 1-b method are just between unique entities of a single batch.
-Hence, the operational complexity reduces to $O(|E|d^2)$ where $|E|$ can be set based on the computational limitations.
-Moreover, we anticipate that the representations generated by NT-Xent loss function are more expressive than BCE loss, but we leave this for future research.
+Hence, the operational complexity of each iteration reduces to $O(|E|^2d)$ and $|E|$ can be set based on the computational limitations.
+We anticipate the representation generated by NT-Xent loss is more expressive than BCE loss, but we leave this for future research.